 In relationship coaching, we always hear the importance of communication, but this time, I want to emphasize the need for “open communication.”
-Open communication is not simply sharing your everyday activities or even the latest trend on social media.
+Open communication is not simply sharing your everyday activities or even the latest trends on social media.
 It is an honest and open conversation where you let someone see what is deep in your heart.
 In other words, we have a heart-to-heart talk with our partner.

-This is something that I personally enjoy.
+This is something that I enjoy.
 However, it can also be a time that may be disappointing.
 As you open up your heart to each other, you get to share the things you like and the things you hate.
 This includes your past actions that have hurt the other.
-Thus, you come to realize that there were things you’ve done that have really affected your partner negatively.
-On the plus side, knowing all of this vital information can help you address the issues in your relationship and find the best solutions to work on your personal circumstances.
+Thus, you come to realize that there were things you’ve done that have affected your partner negatively.
+On the plus side, knowing all of this vital information can help you address the issues in your relationship and find the best solutions to work on your circumstances.

 Open communication is essential to having a healthy and happy partnership.
 To effectively apply it in your relationship, you must listen more and talk less.

 Being selfless means being more concerned with the needs of others before your own.
 Selfless love is very essential for a relationship to thrive and flourish because it shows how much you value your spouse.
 You serve and you give without expecting anything in return.